-Car accident lawyers at the Salamati Law Firm can help you receive fair car accident compensation when other parties try to offer a low-ball settlement or confuse the issue with a “he said / she said” account of what happened.
+The Los Angeles car accident lawyers at the Salamati Law Firm can help you receive fair car accident compensation when other parties try to offer a low-ball settlement or confuse the issue with a “he said / she said” account of what happened.
 We have obtained jury awards and settlements for our car accident clients ranging from $100,000 to well over a million, depending on a number of factors.

 Car accidents are among the most disturbing events to occur in a person’s life.
 Often there is a trip to the hospital and medical bills for physical injuries.
 One’s mode of transportation requires a trip to the repair shop, too.
 But perhaps the worst injuries are not seen – the pain of loss when a loved one dies, the loss of enjoyment in life after a person becomes disabled, the anxiety and stress of getting into a car again, the emotional suffering of coping with the day-to-day struggles of a serious injury.
 These losses can and should be compensated.

 Car accident injury claim: how much is it worth?

 Personal injury lawsuits commonly include the following claims: